Here's why conservatives are freaking out about the Alabama abortion ban

 MJ: What made the Alabama law successful now?

 MZ: So the last time Roe was potentially in jeopardy, the model for the anti-abortion movement for banned abortions included exceptions for rape and incest and things like a threat to the woman’s life.
-And that was because the more sophisticated, establishment anti-abortion groups had lots of cold data and focus group research showing that people didn’t want to ban abortion under those circumstances, even if they were willing to at other points in pregnancy.
+And that was because the more sophisticated, establishment anti-abortion groups had lots of cold data and focus-group research showing that people didn’t want to ban abortion under those circumstances, even if they were willing to at other points in pregnancy.
 So they didn’t touch it.
 There’s been a strategic divide in the pro-life movement for some time, and some of the more absolutist folks now have more of an audience in the GOP and are having more success in presenting legislation than they have in the past.

 There was a guy named Dan Becker [formerly of Georgia Right to Life], and he argued basically that you could get politicians to take really strong personhood stands if you played your cards right.
 His whole thing was that if you make clear that you won’t support a politician who supports exceptions, they’ll back off—basically, the GOP needs us as much as we need the GOP, so we don’t need to make all these compromises.